 What is AA Mission Acquisition Corp.'s operating cash flow?

 AA Mission Acquisition Corp.
-(AAM) generated -$683K in operating cash flow during fiscal year 2024, representing cash generated from core business activities.
+(AAM) recorded an outflow of $683K in operating cash flow during fiscal year 2024, representing cash used by core business activities.

 What are AA Mission Acquisition Corp.'s total assets?